Muruga-aravindhan/SmartPremium-Predicting-Insurance-Costs-with-Machine-Learning/README.md

 Mean Absolute Error (MAE)
 Root Mean Squared Error (RMSE)

+Using MLflow

+Reproducibility – track parameters, metrics, and datasets Versioning – manage multiple versions of the model easily Flexibility – The Streamlit app can always load the latest stable model Transparency – complete experiment history is stored and viewable

 Future Improvements

 Add support for multiple models in the app (model selection dropdown)